-Con Competitive HTC Non-Comp.
-HTC BGF FHAct50 Р F 8609 S 8609 Р F 8609 S 8609
+Con npetitive HTC Non-Co mp.
+HTC BGF FHA ct50 Р F 8609 S 8609 Р F 8609 S 8609

 Any development involving acquisition and rehabilitation of existing and occupied units that will result in permanent displacement of any residents shall submit a complete Acquisition, Relocation, and Demolition Questionnaire and the Relocation Assistance Plan.
 OHFA reserves the right to prohibit, limit, or mitigate any permanent displacement based on the information contained in the Acquisition, Relocation, and Demolition Questionnaire.